jacky-xbb/Raf/README.md

 # Raf

 ## Overview
-Raf is a Elixir implementation of the Raft distributed consensus protocol.
+Raf is an Elixir implementation of the Raft distributed consensus protocol.
 It provides users with an api for building consistent (2F+1 CP), distributed state machines.
 Raft protocol is described in the [original paper](https://raft.github.io/raft.pdf).